Using a Planner to Grow in Faith

 The next step is to evaluate how well you did.
 At the end of each day or at the end of the week, look back at the times you planned to pray or read.
 Did you pray or read?
 Notice how many times you did and how many times you did not.

-Next, evaluate why you did not stick with your plan on any day when you did not stick with it.
-Perhaps one of your kids needed some extra attention, you got busy with something else, or you simply forgot.
+Next, evaluate why you did not stick with your plan on the days you did not stick with it.
+Perhaps one of your kids needed some extra attention, your dog escaped the years and you had to hunt him down, or you simply forgot.

-See what you can do differently the next week to be able to pray or read as you plan to.
-Would another time work better?
+Think about what you can do differently next week to be able to pray or read as you plan to.
+Would another time of day work better?
 Can you set an alarm to help you remember?
+Perhaps putting your Bible on your pillow will help remind you to pray before going to bed.

 Think of ways to be successful in having the prayer and/or reading time that you plan.
 Ask God to help you figure it out.
 He will.

 This website does contain affiliate links.
 If you purchase an item after clicking on a link, Blessed Catholic Mom will receive a small commission at no cost to you.
-We only mention products and services we think will add value to your life.
 As an Amazon Associate, I earn from qualifying purchases.
 Blessed Catholic Mom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
-You can read our full Privacy Policy and Disclosure here.

 Are you looking for a planner?

-There are so many planners out there!
+There are so many wonderful planners out there to help you accomplish your goal to grow in faith!
 If you are looking for one, here are a few suggestions:

 Catholic planners

-Blessed is She MINI Liturgical Calendar Year Planner runs January-December 2021.
-It has monthly layouts, space for prayer intentions and goals, Bible verses, saints of the day, and much more!
+Blessed is She MINI Liturgical Calendar Year Planner hast has monthly layouts, space for prayer intentions and goals, Bible verses, saints of the day, and much more!
+They have two versions.
+One runs for the academic year (fall to summer) and the other is the calendar year (January to December).

 All in God’s Time Catholic planner is a Weekly and Monthly Catholic Planner contains Liturgical Dates, Saint Feast Days, Daily Mass Reference, and Quotes.
 Each day has a listing of the Mass readings for that day.